wspotter/ag2/README.md

     <img src="https://github.com/ag2labs/ag2/blob/main/website/static/img/flaml.svg"  width=200>
     <br>
 </p> -->
+:fire: :tada: Nov 11, 2024: We are evolving AutoGen into AG2!
+A new organization [ag2labs](https://github.com/ag2labs) is created to host the development of AG2 and related projects with open governance.
+We invite collaborators from all organizations and individuals.

-:fire: :tada: Sep 06, 2024: AutoGen now available as `autogen` on PyPI!
-We're excited to announce a more convenient package name for AutoGen: Starting with version 0.3.0, you can now install AutoGen using:
+:fire: :tada: Sep 06, 2024: AG2 vis `autogen` `pyautogen` on PyPI!
+We're excited to announce a more convenient package name for AG2: Starting with version 0.3.0, you can now install AG2 using:
 ```
 pip install autogen
 ```
-We extend our sincere gratitude to the original owner of `autogen` pypi package for generously transferring it to us.

 **Note:** The previous package name `pyautogen` will remain valid for a transitional period.
 However, we encourage users to switch to the new, more intuitive `autogen` package name, as `pyautogen` will eventually be deprecated.

 📄 **License Change:**
 With this new release and package name, we are officially switching to the Apache 2.0 license.
 This enhances our commitment to open-source collaboration while providing additional protections for contributors and users alike.

-:fire: Aug, 2024: A new organization [ag2labs](https://github.com/ag2labs) is created to host the development of AutoGen and related projects with open governance.
-We invite collaborators from all organizations and individuals.

 :tada: May 29, 2024: DeepLearning.ai launched a new short course [AI Agentic Design Patterns with AutoGen](https://www.deeplearning.ai/short-courses/ai-agentic-design-patterns-with-autogen), made in collaboration with Microsoft and Penn State University, and taught by AutoGen creators [Chi Wang](https://github.com/sonichi) and [Qingyun Wu](https://github.com/qingyun-wu).